The analyzer has detected a suspicious use of the type conversion operator when working with COM interfaces.

 }

-In the above example, the reference counter for the 'Circle'-typed object does not increment.
+In the above example, the reference counter for the 'Circle' object is not incremented.
 To increment and decrement the counter, call the 'AddRef' and 'Release' functions respectively.
+Thus, using the 'QueryInterface' function is recommended, as it automatically handles the reference counting mechanism.

 Here is the fixed code: